Residency Routes

 All documents from outside Panama must be notarized, and all non-Spanish documents must be translated into Spanish.

-4. Visa Approval: The entire visa approval process takes about 30 to 40 working days.
-Once approved, you can freely prepare for your trip to Panama.
+4. Receive your Visa: The entire visa approval process takes about 30 to 40 business days.
+Once approved, you will receive a Letter of Approval, and you are then free to make travel arrangements to Panama.

 Subscribe